 Imbibed: 2 free screwdrivers and 5 OJ's

-As it always seems to happen before heading out on a big road trip, I had a million things to take care of before leaving.
-We'd been dogsitting for our friends Lazer and Bunky in Manhattan Beach, where my mechanic Randy was.
-Plus I was finishing up a polish on a script of mine that a cheesy East Coast kid with money said he was definitely gonna make.
-Blinky insisted I have it done before I left town.
-I finished it.
-When I got back I realized I didn't want to Blinky anywhere near my script.
-A few months later a production in Arizona optioned the script, armed with their promises that the movie was definitely getting made.
+It never fails.
+Every time I'm heading out on a big road trip, I've always got a zillion things to take care of before leaving.
+And this departure was particularly stressful.
+We'd been dogsitting for our friends Lazer and Bunky in Manhattan Beach, where my mechanic Randy had a shop on Sepulveda.
+Plus I was rushing to finish up a polish on a script of mine that a cheesy East Coast trust fund kid said he was definitely gonna make.
+Blinky insisted I have it done before I left town, which I did.
+And after I got home 100 days later, I realized I didn't want Blinky anywhere near the script.
+(A few months later a production company in Arizona optioned that very same screenplay, armed with their promises that the movie was definitely getting made.)

 Randy had told me that my car would be ready by this morning.
 Then he called to say it would be more like 12:30-1:00.
 By 2:00 I still hadn't heard back from him, so I called.
 Come on down, he tells me.
 It's ready.
 Twelve hundred bucks later, I've got my Big Red Box back—only to have her sputter and stall at Pico and Robertson, then at In-N-Out in Covina, and at the off-ramp to an AM/PM minimart just outside of Victorville.
 What the fuck, Randy?!